 Following approval of the TREES Concept, the Participant may submit the TREES Registration Document and initial TREES Monitoring Report.
-The initial TREES Monitoring Report may cover multiple calendar years if the Participant submits a TREES Concept with a start date prior to the year of submission.
+There is no specified timeframe for the submission of the TREES Registration Document following submission of the TREES Concept.
+The initial TREES Monitoring Report may cover multiple calendar years if the Participant submits a TREES Concept with a start date prior to the year of submission as outlined in Section 3.7.
 In all cases, each TREES Monitoring Report shall document ERRs allocated to each calendar year.